This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 First published in Griffith Review 54: Earthly Delights – The Novella Project IV, ‘Muse’ available to read here, as is a short interview exploring ‘Muse’ and more of Cheng’s creative practice just here.

-In her second contribution to Novella November, Krissy Kneen discusses using the novella form for the purpose of exploring ideas:
+In her second contribution, Krissy Kneen discusses using the novella form for the purpose of exploring ideas:

 My books Triptych and An Uncertain Grace (Text Publishing) both flirt with the form of the novella.
 These are my ‘ideas books’.